noperator/guides/use_git.md

           modified:   .bashrc.d/32-git.sh
   ```
-- There are committed local changes.
+- There are **committed local changes**.
 In this case, you can simply `git reset HEAD^` to undo the last commit (i.e., peel it off) and restore the index to the state it was in before that commit, leaving the working directory with the changes uncommitted.
 Now, merge changes from `origin` and commit again.
   ```
   $ git status
   On branch master